Skip to main content

 • Pay any outstanding debts owed on the estate

-• Distribute the estate’s assets in accordance with the will
+• Distribute the estate’s assets in accordance with the Will

 When would I not need probate?